-How Much Does Kailash Mansarovar Tour Cost from Nepal?
-Complete 2026 Guide
+Kailash Mansarovar Tour Cost from Nepal 2026: Complete Guide

 Kailash Mansarovar is not a casual trip.
 It is a pilgrimage, an expedition, and for many people the most meaningful journey they will ever take.
 It is also one of the most expensive treks you can book from Nepal, and the pricing can be confusing because there are three completely different routes, each with different costs, durations, and physical demands.